mainwp/Code-Snippets-Functions/Execute a function on a child site/Kadence/README.md

 ## Kadence theme code snippets

-Tested version of WordPress 6.8, theme version was Kadence 1.2.22.
+Tested version of WordPress 6.8.1, theme version was Kadence 1.2.24.

-This file is a code snippet that is used for [Kadence](https://wordpress.org/themes/kadence/) theme.
+This file is a code snippet for [Kadence](https://wordpress.org/themes/kadence/) theme.

 ## Things to do